StephenB-24/UninformedSearch/README.md

 Does it always find the optimal-cost solution?
 No, the algorithm will return the first solution path that it finds.
 This is not necessarily the best one.

 Is it complete - meaning it always finds a solution?
-No, if the graph infinitely expands or has cycles, Depth-First Search can be essentially useless.
+No, if the graph infinitely expands or has cycles, Depth-First Search can essentially become useless.

 <h2>Backtracking Search</h2>

+Backtracking Search is a modified version of Depth-First Search.
+In Backtracking Search, instead of adding all the children of an explored node to the frontier, a child is immediately picked, determined if it has been previously searched.
+If the selected node is new, the cycle continues on it.
+If not, the next child is picked.
+If all of the children have been explored, then the algorithm backtracks.
+Note that this is nearly the same way that Depth-First Search operates, except even less memory is used.

 <h2>Depth-Limited Search</h2>